the mountain view mission

 You may have a church family.
 You may be part of ours.
 Or perhaps you don't currently have one, or never have.
 No matter your situation, the congregation at Mountain View Lutheran Church is OUR family.
 The church loves and supports this ministry materially, through their time, and in regular prayer.
 You will see their faces at events, at our annual fundraising gala, and even as classroom volunteers.

-Pastor Derek is here to serve the needs of the parents and kids at the school, and is available for family needs, pastoral support, answering your questions, and a friendly smile as he pops in and out of classrooms.
+Pastor Derek and Pastor Brad are here to serve the needs of the parents and kids at the school, and are available for family needs, pastoral support, answering your questions, and a friendly smile as either of them pop in and out of classrooms.

 Don't hesitate to lean on this family of believers.
 We are all here for one another - connecting, caring, and sharing through Christ.